knormoyle/rp2040_si5351_wspr/README.md

 the thing seems to run at 3.3v, there's a voltage reset monitor that keeps things off if the voltage is too low.

 but I think the target with the ldo is around 3.6v voltage for normal balloon operation.

+I went hog wild playing with clock speeds and turning usb pll off and sys pll off.
+I settled on running at 18 mhz (you can change the freq in the config up to 250mhz..default is 18mhz now)

+I did have it running at 12mhz on the crystal oscillator like kazu suggested but couldn't get Serial2 working to the gps with that. so I just went to the pll being on for sys and 18 mhz (the lowest legal

+I do some funky stuff on the first gps cold reset to try to get min power.

+since it messes with usb pll, there's some timing to get firmware compiled and uploaded I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb plug that has a on/off switch that I'm going to use so I don't wear out my usb on my pc

 ## Questions?
 I (Kevin Normoyle) will try to answer all questions or email.